Psychometrics.ai

 The power of transformers

-AI psychometrics is making fast progress because of Transformers models.
-Transformers are pre-trained neural network models that are extremely efficient at modeling sequence data, such as dependencies between tokenized language.
-Natural Language Processing (NLP) Transformers include encoder models that create embeddings for natural language understanding (NLU), decoder models used for Generative AI text generation tasks, and encoder-decoder models which are used for sequence-to-sequence tasks such as translation.
-Hussain, Wulf and Mata (2025) provided a useful introduction to transformers for behavioural science.
+Transformers include encoder models that create embeddings for natural language understanding (NLU), decoder models used for Generative AI text generation tasks, and encoder-decoder models which are used for sequence-to-sequence tasks such as translation.
+Hussain et al. (2025) and Brickman et al. (2025) provided useful introductory overviews of transformers for behavioural science.

 Researchers have shown that models estimated on empirical item response data (e.g. latent variable models like IRT, Factor Analysis, and also Networks) can be applied to item embeddings.
 Embeddings are used to form a matrix of embeddings associations for analysis with conventional methods.
-Interestingly, conventional psychometric approaches applied to embeddings are yielding measurement model parameters that are strongly related to parameters estimated on empirical data.
-Demonstrations so far have focused on showing the practical utility of these parameter correspondences.

-Pre-trained encoder model’s item representations are also encodings used to form an association matrix.
+Pre-trained encoder model’s item embedding representations are also encodings used to form an association matrix.
 If test takers read scraped training content, it may directly influence ratings.
 If scraped content reflects cultural norms, it may indirectly reflect human test takers’ knowledge and world views.
 Web content can plausibly influence human and machine encodings.

 Here we consider further parallels that may exist between human ratings of scale statements and LLM embeddings of those same statements.
 We consider parallels both prior to and following the encoding stage, as we expect these parallels may explain the parameter correspondences across the two methods.